pquerna/node-logmagic/README.md

 Welcome to Log Magic.
 ====================

-This project is usable.
-It doesn't do everything it should, yet.
+This project is stable.
+It is used in production by various companies.

 The goal is to have a fast and easy to use logging subsystem that can be dynamically reconfigured to provide insight into production systems.
+It supports being used from within a normal Node.js, [Electron Application](http://electron.atom.io/), or in a Web Browser (via [Browserify](http://browserify.org/)).

-Logmagic does its magic by generating objects with generated functions that are only modified when the logging system is reconfigured,  thus your entire logging path is contained within long-lived functions that V8 is able to JIT.
+Logmagic does its magic by generating objects with generated functions that are only modified when the logging system is reconfigured,  thus your entire logging path is contained within long-lived functions that v8/JS engines are able to JIT.

 Getting Started
 ====================